rdentato/tst/README.md

 ## Introduction
 `tst` is a lightweight unit testing framework designed for C programs.
 It provides a suite of functionalities to define, group, and validate test cases, while offering utilities for expressive reporting and diagnostic messaging.
 With minimal syntax, `tst` fosters easy test integration into C projects.

+I never understood why some of the most common unit test frameworks had so many files and complex build.
-Just include `tst.h` and you're ready to write your test cases.
+If you want to use `tst`, just include `tst.h` and you're ready to write your test cases.

 ## Core Functions Overview
 1. **tstrun( ... )**